ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/July 31st.md

 #### Semantic Idle States
 Moreover, there's a lot of power in having semantically idle states.
 You know how in Metroid when you get on an Elevator you're just STILL?
 This *could* be achieved in many different ways (literally spriting the character on the elevator and moving THAT sprite), but if there's a semantically idle state related to that then we have the power of knowing where it might be used.
 After all, that idle state is different to one reserved for skills, for doing something else, etc.

 Yeah, I think I'm getting more of this now.
 I need to try and explain it really simply so I don't forget though.
-My PlayerStates control how the Player is controlled in different situations.
+My PlayerStates control how the Player is controlled in different situations. ***Essentially, each State contains logic I'd write in the PlayerController class were it not a more flexible context class.***

 ***I have to rework the default physics or create a more in-depth character physics profile for both Achik and Kowi***.
-This can be achieved with a ScriptableObject :D (likely, anyway)
+This can be achieved with a ScriptableObject :D (likely, anyway).

 ---